Milica Zivadinovic, PhD

-Visual artist born in Belgrade in 1975.
+Visual artist, born in Belgrade in 1975.
 She has lived and worked in Paris since 1999.

 She graduated from the Department of Painting at the Academy of Fine Arts in Versailles, then received her PhD from the University of Paris 8.
-Her doctoral thesis was published in french « Miodrag Mića Popović (1923-1996) » with the support of the French National Book Center, then was translated in Serbian and published by Orion Art in Belgrade in 2014, with the support of the Ministry of Culture and Information of the Republic of Serbia.
+Her doctoral thesis was published in French « Miodrag Mića Popović (1923-1996) » with the support of the French National Book Center, then was translated into Serbian and published by Orion Art in Belgrade in 2014, with the support of the Ministry of Culture and Information of the Republic of Serbia.

-As an artist, she has realized numerous solo exhibitions in Paris and Serbia, participated in numerous collective exhibitions throughout Europe.
+As an artist, she has realized numerous solo exhibitions in Paris and Serbia, and participated in numerous collective exhibitions throughout Europe.

 She has been a member of the French Maison des Artistes since 2001 and The Association of Fine Artists of Serbia (ULUS) since 2008.